Graylog2/documentation/pages/enterprise/cloud_forwarder/cloud_forwarder.rst

 Input Endpoint
 --------------

-To obtain a list of Inputs running on the Forwarder, query the GET /api/inputs endpoint.
+To obtain a list of Inputs running on the Forwarder, query the endpoint ``GET /api/inputs``.

     .. code-block:: json